colinyjchung/jinnzhong/content/posts/20240524-brainstorming-story-tags.md

 So here are some inquiry questions I think expands what an INQ is beyond just crime.

+* What's their deal? (known character acts out-of-character)
+* What's their deal? (unknown character does stuff that's inexplicable or not normal)
-* What's their deal?
+* What's their deal? (character has an unusual reaction to POV's action/words)
+* Will this work? (character comes up with a plan, reader knows it, but it might not work)
+* Can I trust them?
+(POV reveals or confides their vulnerability to a character who can harm them)
+* Is this rumor true?
+(Character hears of an opportunity, person-of-interest, secret, or gossip)
+* What the hell was that?
+(Inscrutable character gives POV vague hints, warnings, or veiled prophecies)
+* Do they know what I know?
+How much?
+(POV suspects another character knows their secret/cover-up)
 * Who's fucking with me?
+(POV is being messed with and they don't know who, or what, or why)
 * Who's the traitor/spy?
+(POV is being messed with and they know why, and maybe how, but not who)
+* Are they really going to do it?
+(POV is threatened by enemy, or ally makes crazy plan)
 * What does this do?
-* Is this rumor true?
+(POV discovers a new tool, toy, MECH, spell, sometimes a FAFO story)
 * H4W did it?
+(Crime was committed, now you need to figure out suspects (WHO), motivation (WHY), method (HOW), and opportunity (WHEN/WHERE)).

+And if I had to break it down into categorical tags...